junhuihe2000/FLGP/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+These are some basic examples which show you how to solve a common
+problem:

+### Gaussian process classification(GPC)

 ``` r
 library(ggplot2)